Chet Holifield Federal Building: Architecture

 In the lobby, both escalators and elevators provide high-speed vertical movement.
 Pereira's efficient interior circulation system enabled a maximum travel time of approximately five minutes between any two points in the building.
 Select walls are covered in wood paneling and some areas contain wooden slat ceilings, several of which are coffered.
 Vinyl tile and carpet cover the floors.
 Portions of the interior were redesigned by GSA to accommodate increased office space.

 Other buildings on the site include a maintenance warehouse; 500,000-gallon water tank that services the fire protection system; energy plant, cooling tower; a 1,000,000-gallon thermal energy storage tank; and security buildings.
 A heliport is located on the site and additional landscaped areas are found throughout the large parcel.
 When constructed, the complex had 6,200 parking spaces, which radiate diagonally along the building axes, in anticipation of the thousands of employees expected to occupy the facility.

 In 2003, state-of-the-art upgrades and modifications to the roofing were completed as part of an energy-saving plan that saves $650,000 per year in utility costs.
 Elevators, critical to efficient circulation in the building, were upgraded in 2005.

-No extensive asbestos remediation has been undertaken by GSA to date although large amounts of asbestos are known to be contained above the drop ceiling tiles.
-Many of these tiles have been damaged and/or missing over the years.
-Many employees observed effects of this during March 2013, after a water pipe burst.
-Employees continued to work in affected areas although they often found white dust on their desks upon returning to work in the morning.
-Employees were not informed about possible asbestos contamination until April 2013.
-Since wider broadcast of asbestos contamination post-March 2013, yearly air sample tests are conducted.
-As of February 2018, Asbestos Containing Material (ACM) Inspection surveys have been distributed in attempts to contact former and current employees in what appears to be the first effort to compile data on possible asbestos-related illnesses/ deaths related to current/ former building staff members.
+Asbestos

+At the time of construction, Asbestos (ACM) materials were commonly used in buildings for fire-proofing and insulation.
+Regulated ACM at the CHFB consisted primarily of spray-on resistant material applied to the first floor ceiling structure and thermal insulation pipe wrap used in the first, second and third floors.
+A March 2021 environmental impact report stated that asbestos dust was identified above the ceiling tiles on all floors of the building.
+The above-ceiling plenum space was designated as a controlled space and access was restricted without permission from building management.
+Air sampling conducted in all storage rooms, file rooms, common areas and offices in February 2020 indicated there were no health hazards from air-borne asbestos in sampled areas and levels were below USEPA thresholds.